 In many ways, phishing emails are not unlike marketing emails on their surface.
 And, as with marketing, phishing comes with a call to action, a short enticement designed to get a user to click a link, which will often download malicious software.
 Some tactics to expect include:

-Emails that look like they are from the Centers for Disease Control (CDC).
+Emails that look like they are from legitimate institutions.
 Phishers love to play on emotion.
 They want to get members of your organization to panic just long enough to click on their email.
-For example, during the height of the Covid pandemic, hackers used subject lines like “An Urgent Warning From the CDC” or “CDC Update On COVID-19” or even a subtle one like “CDC Guidance for Businesses Working Remotely Due to the Coronavirus" to entice people to click on the emails.
+For example, during the height of the Covid pandemic, hackers used subject lines like, “An Urgent Warning From the CDC” or “CDC Update On COVID-19” or even a subtle one like “CDC Guidance for Businesses Working Remotely Due to the Coronavirus" to entice people to click on the emails.

 Posing as coworkers asking for donations.
-These emails may appear to be sent by a member of your organization and could appear to be a link to a GoFundMe page, or a similar site, requesting donations for someone infected by the coronavirus.
+These emails may appear to be sent by a member of your organization and could appear to be a link to a GoFundMe page, or a similar site, requesting donations for someone in your organization.
 Urge employees to avoid sending these kinds of communications and tell employees never to open these kinds of emails, even if they appear to be legitimate.

 Sending communications requesting private information for expense purposes.
-Many companies are allowing employees to expense equipment purchased for working remotely.
+Many companies offer employees an expense account to take care of their business needs.
 Phishers are aware of this and may send communications requesting bank account information for reimbursement purposes.
-Make sure your employees understand your legitimate expensing process and that they know when and how your company will communicate with them regarding reimbursements.
+Make sure your employees understand your legitimate expensing process and that they know when and how your company will communicate with them regarding expenses and reimbursements.

 Pretending to be you.
 Phishers may send emails that appear to be from your IT department.
 These emails may have subject lines like, “Regarding Your VPN Access,” or “A Technical Issue With Your Remote Connection.”
-Remember that many of your company’s employees will be working remotely for the first time.
-They might not know what legitimate IT communications look like.
+Some of your employees might not know what legitimate IT communications look like.
 Explain your policies to them and use a consistent approach to communicating with employees, so they know what to expect.

 Based on the examples above, it’s clear that phishers are willing to try just about anything to compromise your company’s security.
 Looking at all the potential avenues of attack may seem overwhelming, but with clear, open communication to employees, you can keep everyone on the same page and secure from phishing attempts.

-Above all else, be proactive about confronting the threats posed by coronavirus phishing.
-It’s the best way to thwart cybercriminals during this crisis and beyond.
+Above all else, be proactive about confronting the threats posed by phishing.
+It’s the best way to thwart cybercriminals.